ctufts/ctufts.github.io/_posts/blog/2017-07-12-ConfidenceIntervals.md

 The t-value is not larger than the critical value, i.e. null hypothesis is not rejected.
 We can think of this as there is a lack of evidence to suggest the sample statistic is different from the population parameter.
+All of the above snippet can be carried out using the built in <i>t.test</i> method.

 {% highlight R %}
 > t.test(sample_a, mu=mu)